mekkablue/Glyphs-Scripts/README.md

 * **Move acute, grave and hook to *top_viet*:** Moves *acute*, *grave* and *hookabovecomb* to the *top_viet* anchor in every layer of selected glyphs.
 Useful for Vietnamese double accents.
 Assumes that you have *top_viet* anchors in all layers of *circumflexcomb*.
 * **New Tab with Anchor:** Opens a new tab with all glyphs containing a specific anchor.
 * **New Tab with top and bottom Anchors Not on Metric Lines:** Report the y positions of all *top* and *bottom* anchors into the Macro Panel, and opens new tabs with all glyphs that have a stray anchor on any of the master, bracket or brace layers of any glyph in the font.
 Ignores the user selection, and analyses all glyphs, exporting and non-exporting.
 Useful to see if a top anchor is not exactly where it should be.
+* **Remove Anchors in Suffixed Glyphs:** Removes all anchors from glyphs with one of the user-specified suffix.
 * **Replicate Anchors:** Goes through selected dot-suffixed glyphs and duplicates anchors from their respective base glyphs.
 E.g. will recreate anchors of *X* in *X.ss01*, *X.swsh* and *X.alt*.
 * **Reposition top & bottom Anchors in Combining Accents:** In stacking combining accents, moves top and bottom anchors exactly above or below the respective _top and _bottom anchors, respecting the italic angle.
 This way, stacking multiple nonspacing accents will always stay in line.